Porvesh/Porvesh.github.io/_posts/2024-08-31-junior-year.md

 	Went to **Ohio** twice.
 Saw **Lake Erie**, a couple of parks, and played some mini golf.
 	Cooked **every single meal** for 3 months and went to the **gym every day**.
 Peak college achievement, honestly.
 	Played **God of War: Ragnarök**—one of the best game endings I've ever experienced.
+	Played Division One cricket in the Michigan Cricket League.
+Felt good to be back on the pitch.
 	Finished **Ghost of Tsushima**—incredible swordplay, smooth combat, and hands down the most beautiful game I've ever played.
 Now I kinda want to go to Japan.

 - **Back to India**